ArchRBX/wheresmyboat/README.md

 # Dude, Where's My Boat?
 Always forgetting where you parked your boat?
 DWMB has you covered.

-Changes the Facilities tab when not on a boat to display the docks your ships are currently docked at.
+Changes the Facilities tab when not on a boat to display where your ships are currently docked at.

 ![Sailing Panel](readme/sailingpanel.png)